-- Proof of Performance – Your time as an EMT or paramedic proves you are both passionate and capable of serving others in the medical field.
+- Proof of Performance – Your time as an EMT or paramedic proves you are passionate and capable of caring for others in the medical field.

-- Patient Care – Your experience with patients not only sets you apart from others in the RHIT field, you’ll have unique insights into the diagnoses, procedures, and treatments that you’ll be analyzing.
+- Patient Care – Your hands-on experience with patients not only sets you apart from others in the RHIT field but also gives you unique insights into the diagnoses, procedures, and treatments you’ll be analyzing.

 - Communication – EMTs and paramedics are responsible for communicating a patient’s status quickly and accurately to doctors and dispatchers.
-This experience translates directly to your new role as an RHIT, as you’ll be asked to communicate patient information to doctors with the same speed and accuracy.
+This skill translates directly to your new role as an RHIT, as you’ll communicate patient information to doctors with the same speed, accuracy, and sometimes urgency.

-- Organizational Skills – EMTs and paramedics handle their fair share of patient information during a shift, and the organizational tips and tricks learned in the field can directly translate to an RHIT’s daily tasks.
+- Organizational Skills – EMTs and paramedics handle patient information during a shift, and the organizational tips and tricks learned in the field can significantly help an RHIT’s daily tasks.

-- Medical Terminology – EMTs and paramedics become very familiar with medical terminology while working directly with patients in the field, giving them a familiarity with the terms an RHIT is expected to know and understand.
+- Medical Terminology – EMTs and paramedics become familiar with medical terminology while working directly with patients in the field, familiarizing them with the terms an RHIT is expected to know and understand.

 Health Information Technician Salary

 How Much Does a Health Information Technician Make?